 • In Conclusion

-Whether you opt for paintable wax, varnish, or linseed oil, drying your logs as planks, or keeping a vigilant eye on the moisture content, each approach offers its own benefits and potential challenges.
+Whether you opt for paintable wax, varnish, or linseed oil, drying your logs as planks, or keeping a vigilant eye on the moisture content, each approach offers its benefits and potential challenges.

 Your woodworking journey will be significantly more rewarding when you take the time to understand the nature of the material and experiment with the best practices for preventing cracks and preserving its natural beauty.